PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 .. figure:: /image/plugin_development/correspondance_methods_GUI.svg
     :width: 600

-    Each action of the user on the UI triggers a method of the plugin class.
+    Each action of the user on the UI triggers a method of the instrument class.

 During our first test of the plugin, earlier in this tutorial, we noticed that things went wrong at the moment we click the *Initialize* button, which correspond to the *ini_stage* method of the DAQ_Move_PI class.
 We will place inside this method some *breakpoints* to analyse what is going on.
-To do so you just have to click within the *breakpoints column* at the lign you are interested in.
+To do so, you just have to click within the *breakpoints column* at the lign you are interested in.
 A red disk will appear, as illustrated by the next capture.

 .. figure:: /image/plugin_development/pycharm_view_breakpoints_2.svg
     :width: 600